-While longer-term loans from a traditional bank or lender can take several years or decades to pay off, short-term business loans are often paid off in a matter of months, although some can last for up to three years.
+While longer-term loans from a traditional bank or lender can take several years or decades to be paid off, short-term business loans are often paid off in a matter of months, although some can last 18-24 months (or more).
 Exact repayment terms will vary, but most short-term business loans last for one year or less.

-Short-term business loans are often used to help small business owners cover temporary cash flow gaps.
+Short-term commercial loans are often used to help small business owners cover temporary cash flow gaps.
 Seasonal businesses are particularly prone to inconsistent cash flow and make a large portion of their annual revenue in a short period (such as the summer).

-Short-Term Business Loan Types
+Best Short-Term Business Loan Types